Cotie McMahon's career-high 33 points lifts No. 18 Ohio State to stunning 100-92 win over No. 2 Iowa

+“It's a huge win for the program,” said Ohio State coach Kevin McGuff, who opened his press conference with an apology to Clark for the post-game incident.

+“We beat an incredible team with one of the best players to every play our sport, and we did it in front of 18,000 people,” McGuff said.
+“So hopefully the significance is we can really build on that with the momentum.”

-The Buckeyes (15-3, 6-1) trailed by as many as 12 points in regulation but forced the extra period, tied at 83
+The Buckeyes (15-3, 6-1) came back in the fourth quarter and tied the game at 83 to force the overtime period.

 BIG PICTURE

-Iowa: Clark carries the load for Iowa, and it was never more apparent than in this game, when the next highest scorer was Molly Davis with 14 points.
+Iowa: Clark carries the scoring load for Iowa, and it was never more apparent than in this game, in which the next highest scorer was Molly Davis with 14 points.
+Kate Martin and Hannah Stuelke each had seven rebounds, the latter fouling out in overtime.

-Ohio State: A signature win for the Buckeyes that should give them a big boost in the AP Top 25.
+Ohio State: A signature win for the Buckeyes that should give them a big boost in the poll.

 UP NEXT